Symptoms of Double Outlet Right Ventricle

 The doctor will ask for details about your child’s symptoms, their health history and your family health history.

 Your child will also need tests that provide more information about how their heart looks and works.
-These may include a chest X-rays or MRI (magnetic resonance imaging) of the heart, cardiac catheterization, echocardiography and electrocardiogram.
+These will most likely include an echocardiogram, chest X-rays, and an electrocardiogram .
+Your child may need other tests that provide more information about how their heart looks and works.
+These tests might include an MRI (magnetic resonance imaging) or CT (computed tomography) scan of the heart and cardiac catheterization.